Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Regret Analysis: Proof of Theorem

-Here, we briefly describe the general ideas for the proof of Theorem~\ref{thm:regret upper bound}.
-Roughly, $R_0$ corresponds to the system identification phase in Algorithm~\ref{algorithm:control design}, $R_1$ (resp., $R_4$) corresponds to the error when approximating the true cost by the prediction cost (resp., counterfactual cost), $R_2$ and $R_3$ correspond to the OCO with memory and delayed feedback subroutine in Algorithm~\ref{algorithm:control design}, and $R_5$ is an additional term that can be compared to $TJ_{\star}$.
+\begin{itemize}[leftmargin=*] \item {\bf Proof outline.} We bound each term in the regret decomposition in \eqref{eqn:regret decomposition} by carefully choosing various parameters.
+Roughly, $R_0$ corresponds to the system identification phase in Algorithm~\ref{algorithm:control design}, $R_1$ (resp., $R_4$) corresponds to the error when approximating the true cost by the prediction cost (resp., counterfactual cost), $R_2$ and $R_3$ correspond to the OCO with memory and delayed feedback subroutine in Algorithm~\ref{algorithm:control design}, and $R_5$ corresponds to the error when approximating the optimal decentralized control policy given by Lemma~\ref{lemma:opt solution} with the (truncated) DFC given by Definition~\ref{def:u_t M}.